eunbaeAN/NiceBacteria/README.md

 ![alt text](https://github.com/eunbaeAN/IRCAN_pipeline/blob/main/overview.png?raw=true)

 # Description
 The main purpose of this pipeline is to automate the processing of high-throughput sequencing (HTS) data for whole bacterial genome analysis.
 It has been built using Nextflow to manage the workflow.
 It manages the parallel execution of sereral tasks and creates REPORT.html, a single document includes useful metrics about a workflow execution.
-This pipeline sends a mail once the execution is complete.
+This pipeline sends a mail once the execution is completed.
 This email includes the information about a workflow execution and the execution report (REPORT.html).

 The overview above summarises the different processes and component bioinformatics tools incorporated into this pipeline.
 This pipeline takes FASTQ files provided locally as inputs and processes them automatically with open-source bioinformatics tools and create the output files locally.